Sylius/Sylius/bundles/SyliusTaxonomiesBundle/installation.rst

         }
     }

-This `sylius_taxon_selection` type will add a select input field for wach taxonomy, with seelct option for each taxon.
+This `sylius_taxon_selection` type will add a select input field for watch taxonomy, with select option for each taxon.

 Container configuration
 -----------------------